vitessio/website/content/en/blog/2024-02-28-announcing-vitess-19.md

 ### Online DDL

 Vitess migration cut-over now uses back-off in face of table locks.
 If unable to cut-over, next attempts take place in increasing intervals.
-This reduces the impact on an already overloaded production traffic.
+This reduces the impact on an already overloaded production system.

 Online DDL also supports forced cut-over, at either predetermined timeout or on demand.
 Forced cut-over prioritizes the cut-over completion over production traffic, and terminates queries and transactions that conflict with the cut-over.